 The goal of this tutorial is to compare the two species with respect to the four variables independently.

 Setting up a Mann-Whitney test on two independent samples

-Once XLSTAT-Pro is activated, select the XLSTAT / Nonparametric tests / Comparison of two samples (Wilcoxon, Mann-Whitney, ...) command, or click on the corresponding button of the Nonparametric test menu (see below).
+Once XLSTAT-Pro is activated, select the XLSTAT / Nonparametric tests / Comparison of two samples (Wilcoxon, Mann-Whitney, ...) command.

 Once you've clicked the button, the dialog box appears.
 You can then select the data on the Excel sheet.
 Select the one column per variable option because, we have 4 columns of data and one column corresponding to the species identifiers.